rosarinjroy/log4j-to-slf4j/README.md

 Introduction
 ===
-This is utility that can be used to convert Log4j formatted log statements to SLF4J formatted log statements.
+This is a simple utility that can be used to convert Log4j formatted log statements to SLF4J formatted log statements.

 A sample input is: